codeitnav/React/12reduxToolkitTodo/notes.md

 - createSlice method is used to create slice
 - we need 3 things to create slice :
 1. name
-2. intialState (just like useState for default values)
+2. initialState (just like useState for default values)
 3. list of reducers

 - reducers is a object containing multiple key-function pairs.